The Société des casinos du Québec (SCQ) has been mandated to build and operate Québec's casinos.

 The Casino de Charlevoix quickly became a veritable economic driver for the region and one of Charlevoix's biggest attractions.

-Reopening in June 1999, the complex has since become a world-class resort.
-The Casino de Charlevoix also became the first of Québec's casinos to be linked to a hotel.
+Reopened in June 1999, the complex has since become a world-class resort.
+The Casino de Charlevoix was the first of Québec's casinos to be linked to a hotel.

 History of the Casino du Lac-Leamy

-During the 2000-2001 fiscal year, the Société des casinos du Québec launched a major $210 million expansion project with the aim of expanding the casino, building a 350-room luxury hotel (the Hilton Lac-Leamy), conference centre and performance hall.
+In 2001, the SCQ launched a major $210 million expansion project with the aim of expanding the Casino, building a 350-room luxury hotel (the Hilton Lac Leamy), a conference centre and a performance hall.
 The Hilton Lac-Leamy hotel and Le Théâtre du Casino opened their doors in the fall of 2001.

-In September 2012, the Casino began a $50 million renovation project in its gaming area.
-Scheduled to be unveiled in January 2015, this make-over will include a new central bar and nightclub, a renovated high limits lounge and main entrance hall as well as the addition of a multimedia structure.
+In September 2012, the Casino launched a $50 million project to renovate its gaming area.
+Scheduled to be unveiled in January 2015, this make-over will include a new central bar and nightclub, a renovated the High Limits lounge and main entrance hall, as well as the addition of a multimedia structure.
 This "Casino of Tomorrow" will create an entirely new ambiance, contributing to a renewed entertainment experience for the Casino's clientele.

 History of the Casino de Mont-Tremblant

 Inaugurated June 24, 2009, the Casino de Mont-Tremblant is an upscale establishment located in a stunning natural setting.
-Thanks to the choice of natural materials, such as water, stone, wood, leather and suede in warm and intense colours, this casino is a world in itself.
+The use of such natural construction materials as water, stone, wood, leather and suede in warm and intense colours blended well with the environment and put this casino is a class all its own.

-The casino's three floors house a large and distinctive assortment of games, featuring 500 slot machines, 16 gaming tables with croupiers and 4 Texas Hold'em poker tables.
-The casino also includes two private lounges, a seafood and grill restaurant with the capacity of 82 in the dining room and 30 on the outdoor terrasse and a bar.
-In September 2011, the Casino added four banquet halls with a capacity of 200 persons.
+The casino's 3 floors house a large and distinctive assortment of games, featuring 500 slot machines, 16 gaming tables, including EZ BaccaratTM Mini Baccarat, War, blackjack, Blackjack Switch, Three Card Poker, Let it Ride Poker, English and American roulette and 4 Texas Hold'em poker tables with dealer.
+The casino also boasts two private lounges, a bar at the heart of the action and a seafood and grill restaurant with a capacity of 82 in the dining room and 30 on the outdoor terrace.
+In September 2011, the Casino added 4 banquet halls with a capacity of up to 200 persons.

 To view the current employment opportunities at the Casino de Charlevoix and apply for a position, visit our page on the Careers web site of Loto-Québec and its subsidiaries, available in French only.